R3DRUN3/immunize/README.md

 The pipeline is triggered upon a push to the *main* branch.
 The corresponding action is configured in the `.github/workflows/patch.yaml` file.
-Specifically, the list of container images is specified within the strategy as follows:
+Specifically, the list of container images to patch is specified within the strategy as follows:

 ```yaml
 images: ['docker.io/library/nginx:1.21.6', 'docker.io/openpolicyagent/opa:0.46.0']